 Porpoise Bay – In less than 45 minutes, the Langdale Ferry takes you from the Lower Mainland to the Sunshine Coast.
 Just north of Sechelt is this very popular and good-sized campground.
 Amenities: a clean air policy is in effect, so there are three communal campfires (meet your site neighbours!), showers and flush toilets, a kids playground in the day-use area, sandy beaches, tidal zones and an isthmus for exploring.

-Saltery Bay – Two ferries from Vancouver to the Sunshine Coast, 25 km south of Powell River.
+Saltery Bay – Accessible via two ferries from Vancouver to the Sunshine Coast, 25 km south of Powell River.
 At this small campground, you get a real taste of the rainforest, and are roughing it close to nature.
 No showers, pit toilets only, lots of wildlife, tidal pools and a rocky beach to explore, with a mermaid beneath the waters!
 Very popular with day-use scuba-divers, who dive to find the bronze mermaid and admire the abundant sea-life.

 Camping on Vancouver Island